Please click here to see what information and advice we can provide.

 If you have a hearing difficulty, please let us know so that the tutor can take account of your difficulty within the class.
 A portable hearing loop is available if required.

 We have a bank of resources for use within the class, for example, calculators, dictionaries and curriculum related books.
-Please discuss your needs with you tutor.
+Please discuss your needs with your tutor.

 We would like to be able to support students and discuss their need from their first point of contact with us.
 Please let us know of any support you would find useful before you enrol on your course.
 If however, you find that after starting a course, you require some additional support, please let us know.
 Your tutor will be able to discuss with you any learning support you may need or please contact the Student Support officer at the ACRES Office to discuss your needs.

-- Or ask at your local ACRES Office.
+Or you can ask at your local ACRES Office.
 Staff at your local office will be able to forward your request for support to the Student Support Officer.

 If you would like a confidential private interview, please ask and we will arrange an appointment for you.